 In Suzuki lessons, parents are highly involved in the learning process and thus, are required to attend all lessons and serve as “home teachers.”
 Parents are required to take half hour piano lessons outside of their child’s private lesson time through Suzuki book one so that they understand what the student is expected to do.
 Furthermore, listening and repetition is a cornerstone of the Suzuki approach.
-Students and parents are required to listen to the accompanying soundtrack to every book weekly to encourage absorption of the music.
+Students and parents are encouraged to listen to the accompanying soundtrack to every book weekly to encourage absorption of the music.
 Contrary to most traditional teaching, there is a greater emphasis on learning music “by-ear” during the beginning stages of lessons.

 What are some requirements of the Suzuki Approach?

 1.)
 Parents must read “Nurtured by Love” by Shin’ichi Suzuki